adeutscher/core-tools/README.md

 * `countdown-hours`
 * `countdown-days`

-Note that the countdown methods are imperfect.
-The calculations involved in making the timer display slowly introduce a slight drift to the timing, depending on your host (e.g. 20 minutes may have an actual time of 20 minutes and 5 seconds`).
-If you want a status report, use a `countdown-` function, but if you want to be more precise a `sleep-` function should be used, as they call the actual `sleep` command almost immediately.

 ## Modules

 I made a module-based system for storing functions in order to limit unneeded data leaks.